 Nosey neighbors?
 No problem!
 You can make your backyard patio feel like a faraway secluded oasis by adding a stylish privacy screen, which can help block a bad view or those nosey next-door neighbors.

-You can also create a temporary wall by hanging flowing, gauze fabric curtains in a neutral solid shade or print.
+You can also create a temporary wall by hanging flowing, vision bedding curtains in a neutral solid shade or print.

 It's a simple and inexpensive way to create some extra privacy as well as a great idea for renters or homeowners who might feel just a little too close to the neighbors.